 Harvey Silverglate was born in New York (1942) and was educated at Bogota (N.J.)
 High School (1960), Princeton University (1964), and Harvard Law School (1967).

-A long-time regular columnist for The Boston Phoenix, Silverglate has been published in The National Law Journal, Inc. magazine, The Wall Street Journal, The Boston Globe, The Boston Herald, The Philadelphia Inquirer, Harvard Law Review, The New York Times Book Review, Massachusetts Lawyers Weekly,Harvard Civil Rights-Civil Liberties Law Review, Media Studies Journal, Cato Journal, Cato Supreme Court Review, Wilson Quarterly, The Chronicle of Higher Education, Reason magazine, and elsewhere.
+A criminal law and civil-liberties columnist for The Boston Phoenix for nearly four decades, Silverglate now regularly contributes to WGBH News.
+He has been published in The National Law Journal, Inc. magazine, The Wall Street Journal, The Boston Globe, The Boston Herald, The Philadelphia Inquirer, Harvard Law Review, The New York Times Book Review, Massachusetts Lawyers Weekly,Harvard Civil Rights-Civil Liberties Law Review, Media Studies Journal, Cato Journal, Cato Supreme Court Review, Wilson Quarterly, The Chronicle of Higher Education, Reason magazine, and elsewhere.
 Silverglate is also the author of The Shadow University (with Alan Charles Kors, 1998) and Three Felonies a Day: How the Feds Target the Innocent (2009).
 He has lectured and debated at the Ford Hall Forum, the oldest independent forum in the nation devoted to free speech.

 Silverglate chaired the Independent Privacy Board of Predictive Networks, Inc., from 2000 until 2002.
 Earlier, he was litigation counsel for the Electronic Frontier Foundation, advocating freedom in cyberspace.
 He is an Adjunct Scholar at the Cato Institute.

-Anthony Dick is an attorney in Washington, DC, where his practice focuses on constitutional, appellate, and complex litigation in federal court.
-In addition to his work in the federal courts of appeals, he has contributed to successful briefs before the United States Supreme Court at both the certiorari and merits stages.
-He has written articles that have appeared in publications such as SCOTUSblog, National Review Online, The Washington Post, and The Washington Times.
+Anthony Dick is an attorney in Washington, D.C., where his practice focuses on constitutional and appellate litigation.
+He has argued multiple cases in different U.S. Courts of Appeals, and he has authored successful briefs before the Supreme Court of the United States at both the certiorari and merits stages.
+He has written articles that have appeared in publications such as The Wall Street Journal, The Washington Post, National Review Online, SCOTUSblog, and The Washington Times.
 In December 2012, Forbes Magazine named him to its “30 Under 30: Law & Policy” list of “today’s disrupters and tomorrow’s brightest stars.”

 Anthony is a graduate of the University of Virginia and Stanford Law School, where he served as an articles editor on the Stanford Law Review.
-Following law school he clerked for Judge Thomas B. Griffith on the U.S. Court of Appeals for the D.C.
-Circuit, and then for Justice Samuel A. Alito Jr. on the United States Supreme Court.
-He now lives in Alexandria, Virginia, with his wife and two sons.
+Following law school, he clerked for Judge Thomas B. Griffith on the U.S. Court of Appeals for the D.C.
+Circuit, and then for Justice Samuel A. Alito Jr. on the Supreme Court of the United States.
+He lives in Alexandria, Virginia, with his wife and four sons.

 Joseph Maline is the Chief Technology Officer (CTO) and a Director of Professional Services at immixGroup, responsible for the management of immixGroup’s internal IT staff and computer systems, and working with the immixGroup Solutions line of business in the design, development, and implementation of technical solutions for immixGroup’s clients.
 As CTO, Mr. Maline oversees all internal IT projects, including technical decisions, project management, and delivery of solutions for the business.